-- The new framework for federal financial relations replaces Commonwealth prescriptions on service delivery by the States and Territories with a rigorous focus on the achievement by all levels of government of mutually agreed objectives and outcomes that improve the well-being of Australians. - E2 The Parties have recorded their mutually agreed objectives, outcomes, outputs and performance benchmarks in National Agreements appended to this Agreement. - E3 National Agreements will be on-going, rather than for fixed periods, and may be amended by the Council of Australian Governments (COAG) when necessary. - E4 National Agreements are not funding agreements.
-However, they may be associated with a National Specific Purpose Payment (SPP) which can provide funding to the States and Territories for the sector covered by the National Agreement.
-Reviews of funding adequacy and related outcomes will be undertaken, at least every five years, by the Standing Council on Federal Financial Relations. - National Agreements will not include financial or other input controls for example, funding matching or maintenance of effort requirements imposed on service delivery by the States and Territories. - E6 National Agreements will be drafted in plain English prose, with no quasi-legal conditions.
-As they involve national priorities in the main human services delivery sectors of all the States and Territories, to the fullest extent possible National Agreements will be multi-lateral agreements between all governments. - Each National Agreement contains a clear, mutually agreed statement of objectives and outcomes, outputs, roles and responsibilities, and performance indicators, setting out: - (a) what the Commonwealth and the States and Territories expect to achieve from their joint involvement - the objectives and expected outcomes and outputs - including a focus on enhancing social inclusion and addressing Indigenous disadvantage; - (b) the role of each jurisdiction and the responsibilities they undertake to be accountable for; - (c) performance indicators which will inform the community on how governments are progressing towards achieving the stated objectives, outcomes and outputs.
+- This framework for federal financial relations replaces Commonwealth prescriptions on service delivery by the States and Territories with a rigorous focus on the achievement by all levels of government of mutually agreed objectives and outcomes that improve the well-being of Australians. - E2 The Parties have recorded their mutually agreed objectives, outcomes, outputs and performance benchmarks in National Agreements. - E3 National IGA FFR Agreements will be on-going, rather than for fixed periods, and may be amended by the First Ministers' Council when necessary. - E4 National IGA FFR Agreements are not funding agreements.
+However, they may be associated with a National Specific Purpose Payment (SPP) which can provide funding to the States and Territories for the sector covered by the National IGA FFR Agreement.
+Reviews of funding adequacy and related outcomes will be undertaken, at least every five years, by the Council on Federal Financial Relations (CFFR). - E5 National IGA FFR Agreements will not include financial or other input controls for example, funding matching or maintenance of effort requirements imposed on service delivery by the States and Territories. - E6 All National Agreements should be drafted in plain English prose, with no quasi-legal conditions.
+As they involve national priorities in the main human services delivery sectors of all the States and Territories, to the fullest extent possible National Agreements will be multi-lateral agreements between all governments. - Each National Agreement should contain a clear, mutually agreed statement of objectives and outcomes, outputs, roles and responsibilities, and performance indicators, setting out: - (a) what the Commonwealth and the States and Territories expect to achieve from their joint involvement the objectives and expected outcomes and outputs including a focus on enhancing social inclusion and addressing Indigenous disadvantage; - (b) the role of each jurisdiction and the responsibilities they undertake to be accountable for; - (c) performance indicators which will inform the community on how governments are progressing towards achieving the stated objectives, outcomes and outputs.